VEX Robotics: VEX IQ Robotics Competition

-The VEX IQ Robotics Competition, presented by the Robotics Education & Competition Foundation, provides elementary and middle school students with exciting, open-ended robotics and research project challenges that enhance their science, technology, engineering, and mathematics (STEM) skills through hands-on, student-centered learning.
+The VEX IQ Robotics Competition, presented by the Global Robotics & Science Foundation since 2026, provides elementary and middle school students with exciting, open-ended robotics and research project challenges that enhance their science, technology, engineering, and mathematics (STEM) skills through hands-on, student-centered learning.
 VEX IQ is tailored for grades 5–8.
 A VEX IQ Robotics set is used with plastic pieces that snap together using pegs, making it easy to construct a robot.
 Students use a coding software called VEXcode IQ to program the robot.
 It can be programmed with block-based coding or Python.
 There are two parts to the contests: Robot Skills, which is a single robot trying to score as many points as possible, and the Teamwork Challenge, where two robots attempt to work together to complete the same task.
+Usually the rules for skills and match differ from each other.